awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-onprem.md

 The named profile in the credentials file contains the credentials to be used for the CloudWatch agent\.
 These credentials are used for permissions to write metric data to CloudWatch, and to download information from Systems Manager Parameter Store during the CloudWatch agent installation\.
 You can obtain the credentials to use for this section by creating an IAM user for the CloudWatch agent, as explained previously in this section\.

-The named profile in the configuration file specifies the region to which the CloudWatch metrics are published, when the CloudWatch agent runs on an on\-premises server\.
+The named profile in the configuration file specifies the Region to which the CloudWatch metrics are published, when the CloudWatch agent runs on an on\-premises server\.
 When you use the `aws configure` command to modify the profile, do so as the root or administrator\.

 Following is an example of using the `aws configure` command to create a named profile for the CloudWatch agent\.
 This example assumes that you are using the default profile name of `AmazonCloudWatchAgent`\.